-On May 20th, companies all over the U.S. received a pleasant surprise from the FASB (Financial Accounting Standards Board) — a one-year extension on the deadline to adopt the new set of accounting standards called ASC 606.
-I know what you’re thinking, it’s like Christmas came early!
+On May 20, 2020, companies all over the U.S. — that follow Generally Accepted Accounting Principles, or GAAP — received a pleasant surprise from the Financial Accounting Standards Board (FASB): a one-year extension on the deadline to adopt the new set of accounting standards called ASC 606.

-Under ASC 606, your business will likely need to disaggregate much of its data.
 For example, let’s say a company used to maintain aggregated sales data based on ARR for the month and would calculate sales commissions based on that aggregated data.
-Under ASC 606, that company now has to take its aggregated sales commissions which include multiple products with differing revenue patterns (such as up-front revenues for on-premises software and over time revenues for post-contract support) and disaggregate it.
+Under ASC 606, that company may now need to take its aggregated sales commissions — which include multiple products with differing revenue patterns (such as up-front revenues for on-premises software and over time revenues for post-contract support) — and disaggregate it.

 We anticipate that the explosive growth in data volumes will make manual management of commissions extremely challenging, if not nearly impossible.

-In order to correctly amortize commissions, your business will have to answer the following questions:
+In order to properly amortize commissions under ASC 606, businesses will have to answer the following questions:

-CaptivateIQ has built a CPA-designed solution to help you adopt ASC 606 for both revenue and commissions calculations.
+CaptivateIQ has worked closely with CPAs to build a solution to help you adopt ASC 606 for both revenue and commissions calculations.
 And we know that our solution works because we were the ones calculating those hundreds of amortization tables before building CaptivateIQ!

 Take either the Asset approach or Portfolio approach, and make calculations in multiple currencies.

-Save hundreds of hours with automated asset roll-forward reconciliations and journal entry support.
+With CaptivateIQ, you can save hundreds of hours and automate asset roll-forward reconciliations and journal entry support.